ralflimeng/awesome-ai-coding-blueprints/README.md

 Stop building toys.
 Start building assets.
 Generate your customized architecture blueprints completely free (for now):
 🔗 **[Try SDAO Architect Here](https://sdao-architect-tzrw.vercel.app/)**
+⭐ Support My Work
+I'm a software veteran on a mission to bridge the "Last Mile" of AI development.
+If you want to see more industrial-grade blueprints (like E-commerce, CRM, or AI Agents), please Star this repo.

+It’s the best way to let me know which architectures you want to see next!